clcollins/golang-s2i/README.md

 The `save-artifacts` image is not required for Source to Image.
 It is used to re-use artifacts from a previous build (think: downloaded Pip packages or Ruby gems), and to do incremental builds, so it can make building images in development much faster.
 The Golang builder image will use it a bit differently - to allow us to extract the compiled binary file so it can be included in a much slimmer runtime image (see below).

 Source to Image expects the `save-artifacts` script to take all the files and dependencies for an application and stream them through the `tar` command to `stdout`, so they can be received on the other end and saved.
 This is easy in theory, but can be tricky if you're not careful.
 The contents streamed to `stdout` must include **ONLY** the contents of the tar file; you must be careful to prevent text or other content being sent.
+Pipe all output other than that of `tar` to `/dev/null` to ensure the tar archive is not corrupted with other data.

+_ProTip:_ If you attempt to stream the contents of the tar file out of the container manually by running the `save-artifacts` script as the command for the container, you **MUST NOT** use the `-i` or `-t` arguments, because `tar` refuses to stream output to the the pseudo-terminal.

 In our case, because the builder is compiling a single binary, this script is also just two lines, and has no other output to worry about: